-The January 12th 2010 earthquake destroyed the fabric of Haitian society.
+The earthquake on January 12, 2010 destroyed the fabric of Haitian society.
 As anticipated this tragedy has increased the flow of illegal Haitians across the border into the Dominican Republic, as well as opened the door to sex and child trafficking by Dominicans and Haitians alike.
 The recent cholera outbreak in Haiti has made conditions even worse.
 Long standing fear and prejudice have been inflamed by concern about disease spread and the economic impact of a growing poor and homeless population on the country.
 Since January 2012, over 4,000 Haitians have been involuntarily deported to Haiti.
 They included women and children who were born in the Dominican Republic and who know no other home.
 Because of their lack of Dominican papers, they have no protection from being pulled off the streets or out of their homes and put into buses or the backs of trucks and involuntary dumped across the Haitian border.

-Students and faculty work stay in the community of Costambar, located just west of Puerto Plata.
+Students and faculty stay in the community of Costambar, located just west of Puerto Plata.
 We work in the bateyes and barrios that lie between Puerto Plata and the town of Imbert.
 Most are located within or near to the Amistad sugar cane plantation.
 The communities range from former work campus (bateyes) located in the midst of the cane fields, to poor Dominican barrios that in recent years have experienced an influx of Haitian residents.